mynar7/blog/content/blog/learning-machine-learning/index.md

 To solve this with ML, you would feed your model thousands of coordinates that are labeled as on or off the specified line.
 After doing a lot of math and burning a lot of processing time, you'd have a model that could tell you with a certain confidence (a percentage) how likely any given point is to exist on that line.

-Seems pretty straight forward, right?
-Feed an algorithm a bunch of data and let it guess about data it hasn't seen.

 [This joke tweet](https://twitter.com/jebbery/status/995491957559439360) is a great summary of ML:

 > Machine Learning Job Interview: